Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Problem description

 To generate turbulent flows, we computed solutions of equation \eqref{eq:nse} numerically using a pseudo-spectral method.
 We used a variable-time-step Runge–Kutta–Fehlberg scheme where spatial derivatives and all linear terms were computed in Fourier space and the nonlinear term was computed in physical space.
 Additionally, we used a two-thirds dealiasing scheme for numerical stability.
 Most of the results reported here used the grid resolution of $512\times512$.
-A sample movie of turbulent flow is provided as supplementary material.
-We verified that this resolution was sufficient by comparing solutions to those computed on grids with resolution $1024\times1024$ and found the differences to be negligible on the time scale $T_c=10$ (in nondimensional units) characteristic of the recurrent solutions discussed below.

-In this study we set the viscosity to $\nu=10^{-5}$, yielding a flow with a relatively high $Re=O(10^5)$ and, consequently, exhibiting structure on a broad range of scales, as illustrated by \autoref{f:spectrum}(a).
-The energy spectrum is found to exhibit a clear power law scaling $E(k)\propto k^\alpha$ over at least a decade in the wavenumbers ($16\le k\le 170$).
-This scaling indicates the presence of an inertial range characteristic of fully developed turbulence and clear separation between the length scale of the forcing and the Taylor microscale.
+In this study we set the Reynolds number to a relatively high value of $Re=10^5$ in order for structure on a broad range of scales to develop, as illustrated by \autoref{f:spectrum}(a).
+The energy spectrum is found to exhibit a clear power-law scaling $E(k)\propto k^\alpha$ over at least a decade in the wavenumbers ($16\le k\le 170$).
+This scaling indicates the presence of an inertial range characteristic of fully developed turbulence and clear separation between the $O(1)$ length scale of the forcing and the Taylor microscale $k_t^{-1}$.
 The exponent $\alpha\approx-4.5$ of the power law is found to differ substantially from the value of $-3$ predicted by the classical theory of turbulent cascades in 2D turbulence developed by \citet{kraichnan1967}, \citet{leith1968}, and \citet{batchelor1969}.
 This discrepancy is well-known \citep{boffetta2012} and demonstrates the limitations of the KLB theory in properly accounting for the effect of coherent structures on the direct cascade, despite its acknowledgement of the nonlocal nature of interactions \citep{kraichnan1967,kraichnan1971}.
-Indeed, \autoref{f:spectrum}(b) shows that, although the energy spectrum still retains the power law scaling when averaged over a short time interval, the exponent $\alpha$ exhibits substantial fluctuations in time reflecting changes in the large-scale structure of the flow.
+Indeed, \autoref{f:spectrum}(b) shows that, although the energy spectrum still retains the power-law scaling when averaged over a short time interval, the exponent $\alpha$ exhibits substantial fluctuations in time reflecting changes in the large-scale structure of the flow.